 What are soft skills?

 Soft skills help you work effectively with other people.
+The soft skills required by a project manager, are the same set of skills required by many other white-collar work.
 Such skills differ to hard skills, which are the vocational skills required to do your job.
-For success in any career, possessing a combination of hard and soft skills is recommended.
-These days it is rare to find a role simply requiring hard skills.

 Wikipedia defines soft skills as:

-- Teamwork - your ability to work with others to achieve a common goal
+- Teamwork – your ability to work with other project team members to achieve a common goal.

-- Communication - your ability to clearly communicate verbally or non-verbally with colleagues
+- Communication – your ability to clearly communicate verbally or non-verbally with all project stakeholders.

-- Problem-solving - being able to identify and analyze a problem and creatively pose a solution
+- Problem-solving – being able to identify and analyze a problem on a project and creatively pose a solution.

 - Critical-thinking – the ability to evaluate facts and form a rational judgement.

-In contrast, hard skills are the technical skills and knowledge required to perform your job.
-These skills are normally industry-specific and acquired through project management training or on-the-job experience.
+In contrast, project management hard skills are the technical skills and knowledge required to perform your job as a project manager.
+These skills are normally industry-specific and can be acquired through project management courses or on-the-job experience.

 Here are some examples: